tatoslover/Module5Lab/README.md

 ## Exercise 5: Friends API with MVC Architecture

+**Exercise Question:** Expand on the previous exercises and update your application to use controllers instead.

-Expands on Exercise 4 by refactoring the application to use the Model-View-Controller (MVC) pattern, separating business logic into controllers for better code organization and maintainability.
+This exercise expands on Exercise 4 by refactoring the application to use the Model-View-Controller (MVC) pattern, separating business logic into controllers for better code organization and maintainability.

 ### Running Exercise 5